nixinator/TLD.internet/README.md

 Okay, this is kind of a vanity TLD, but we freaking build the distrubuted web every day...
 Shouldn't we have a TLD that internet hackers control?

-Domains will be granted to their obvious owners... vince.internet to vince, mars.internet goes to musk, etc.
+Domains will be granted to their obvious owners...

-Got a federated, distributed, p2p, open protocol project and need a chat.internet or meetup.internet or whatever it's yours.
+Got a federated, distributed, p2p, open protocol project and need a matrix.chat.internet, xmpp.chat.internet etc etc or it's yours.

+However, project needs to be open and be able to fully distributed or federated within the protocol.

 Centralised services squatters will not be tolerated, to the best of the project's ability to limit or ban this behavior...